Skip to main content

 Clear a table

-The "Clear table" button can be found by clicking on the overflow menu at the top of the data view.
+You can also delete all documents by clicking on the overflow menu at the top of the data page and clicking "Clear Table".
 This action will delete all documents in the table, without deleting the table itself.

 In production environments, the Convex dashboard will have you type in the name of the table before deletion.